marcduez/graphql-validation-directives/README.md

 # graphql-validation-directives

-Schema for adding input validation to GraphQL services, using schema directives.
+Library for adding input validation to GraphQL services, using schema directives.
 Under the hood, this library:

 1. Uses the schema visitor logic to copy directive metadata into the extension methods of input objects, input object fields, and field arguments.
-2. Marks any input objects that have nested fields with validation extensions as needing validation.
-3. Wraps the resolver functions of all fields with validated arguments in a function that first tries to run validation on all arguments.
+2. Wraps the resolver functions of all fields with validated arguments, validating all arguments before calling the original resolver.
+If validation fails, a validation error is returned and the original resolver is never executed.

-If any validation function throws, the contents are returned as validation errors, and the wrapped resolver is not run.

 ## General usage